quicwg/base-drafts/draft-ietf-quic-transport.md

 The payload of the Retry packet contains at least two frames.
 It MUST include a STREAM frame on stream 0 with offset 0 containing the server's cryptographic stateless retry material.
-It MUST also include an ACK frame to allow the client a first RTT measurement.
+It MUST also include an ACK frame to acknowledge the client's Initial packet.
 It MAY additionally include one ore more PADDING frames.
 The next STREAM frame sent by the server will also start at stream offset 0.

 ### Handshake Packet {#packet-handshake}